remstef/lttc/README.md

 This should be sufficient to get a first model that we can try for the start.
 After that comes the finetuning.

-If using BERT have a look on the [hugging face library](https://github.com/huggingface/pytorch-pretrained-BERT)
+If using BERT have a look on the [Hugging Face Library](https://github.com/huggingface/pytorch-pretrained-BERT)

 ## Using / Predicting